eduardodias/GI_Minor_2020/py2_Traffic/README.md

 ## Introduction

 In the previous practical assignment you have learned how to get data from air measurement stations.
-For this practical assignment we are going to combine data about the air quality with traffcic data.
+For this practical assignment we are going to combine data about air quality with traffic data.
 We want you to look at a couple of measurement stations and see whether you can find a relationship between the number of cars and the air quality.
 But let us first have a look at available traffic data.

 ## Traffic data

 Information about traffic can be obtained from different sources.
-Many of this data is not available as open data.
+Much of this data is not available as open data.
 You will often need to sign an agreement or buy a licence.
-Whenever you have such an agreement you will often get a api_key which you need to include in your script and provides access to the API in the same way as Luchtmeetnet.
-For many of these data sources you can create a free account which offer limited but still very useful functionalities.
-Good platform that you could use to get traffic information from are:
+Whenever you have such an agreement you will often get an api_key which you need to include in your script and which provides access to the API in the same way as with Luchtmeetnet.
+For many of these data sources you can create a free account which offers limited but still very useful functionalities.
+Good platforms that you could use to get traffic information from are:

  - [HERE](https://www.developer.here.com/documentation/traffic/dev_guide/topics/what-is.html)
  - [TOMTOM](https://developer.tomtom.com/)